alixdamman/memento/python/functions_for_dummies.rst

 .. code:: ipython3

     def it_helpdesk(problem):
-        """Print universal IT helpdesk answer"""
-        print("Hello,")
         print("Thank you for your request for support concerning:") print(problem)
-        print("We will process it as soon as an operator is available.") print("In the mean time, have you tried to turn it off and on again?")
+        print("Before we do anything, have you tried to turn it off and on again?")

 Function returning something: